Back to Articles

 5 minute readShare this article

-Being able to get dressed is a skill that could be taken for granted.
-It’s a skill that you rely on every day.
+Independent dressing is a skill that could be taken for granted.
+It’s also a skill you rely on every day.

 An older woman using a button hook to button up her shirt.

 Being able to get dressed on your own is a common goal for most older people.
-Here are some of the obstacles many people face:
+Here are some of the obstacles many you may face as you age, which may make getting dressed more difficult:

 • Sore shoulders could make pulling on tops and jumpers harder than it used to be.